 - A40.
 The appropriate timing for communications will vary with the circumstances of the engagement.
 Relevant circumstances include the significance and nature of the matter, and the action expected to be taken by those charged with governance.
 For example: - Communications regarding planning matters may often be made early in the audit engagement and, for an initial engagement, may be made as part of agreeing the terms of the engagement. - It may be appropriate to communicate a significant difficulty encountered during the audit as soon as practicable if those charged with governance are able to assist the auditor to overcome the difficulty, or if it is likely to lead to a modified opinion.
-Similarly, the auditor may communicate orally to those charged with governance as soon as practicable significant deficiencies in internal control that the auditor has identified, prior to communicating these in writing as required by SSA 265.9 - Communications regarding independence may be appropriate whenever significant judgments are made about threats to independence and related safeguards, for example, when accepting an engagement to provide non-audit services, and at a concluding discussion.
+Similarly, the auditor may communicate orally to those charged with governance as soon as practicable significant deficiencies in internal control that the auditor has identified, prior to communicating these in writing as required by SSA 26510. - Communications regarding independence may be appropriate whenever significant judgments are made about threats to independence and related safeguards, for example, when accepting an engagement to provide non-audit services, and at a concluding discussion.
 A concluding discussion may also be an appropriate time to communicate findings from the audit, including the auditor's views about the qualitative aspects of the entity's accounting practices. - When auditing both general purpose and special purpose financial statements, it may be appropriate to coordinate the timing of communications. - A41.
-Other factors that may be relevant to the timing of communications include: - The size, operating structure, control environment, and legal structure of the entity being audited. - Any legal obligation to communicate certain matters within a specified timeframe. - The expectations of those charged with governance, including arrangements made for periodic meetings or communications with the auditor. - The time at which the auditor identifies certain matters, for example, the auditor may not identify a particular matter (for example, noncompliance with a law) in time for preventive action to be taken, but communication of the matter may enable remedial action to be taken.
+Other factors that may be relevant to the timing of communications include: - The size, operating structure, control environment, and legal structure of the entity being audited. - Any legal obligation to communicate certain matters within a specified timeframe. - The expectations of those charged with governance, including arrangements made for periodic meetings or communications with the auditor.

-9 SSA 265, paragraphs 9 and A14.
+10 SSA 265, paragraphs 9 and A14.